 What Other Features Should I Consider?

 Spotting scopes are frequently used in extreme weather conditions, so features like waterproof and fog-proof are desirable.
 A lot of vendors say that they have waterproof scopes, but they are only protected against water.
 Proper waterproofing will make sure that your spotting scope is protected from all types of water and moisture and will not fog up.
 This also means that the inside of your scope will have protection from corrosion, which will be an added benefit if you like to use it near the ocean.
-Our spotting scopes by Vortex, Barska, Celestron and Bushnell are all highly durable and 100% waterproofed and water sealed.
+Our spotting scopes by Vortex, Barska, Meade and Bushnell are all highly durable and 100% waterproofed and water sealed.

 Another feature to look for is long eye relief.
 In plain English, this means that you will be able to position your eye further away from your eyepiece and still see a clear image.
 This is important if you’ll be wearing your glasses or sunglasses while using the spotting scope.
 Most mid to high-end scopes have a long enough eye relief for all users.